HeavenOSK/takenawa-theme/README.md

 The Takenawa Theme is a dark and colorful theme for Visual Studio Code.

+This is a fork of the original Takenawa Theme by [@emanuelletakenawa](https://github.com/emanuelletakenawa), with some modifications by [@HeavenOSK](https://github.com/HeavenOSK).

 Theme creation was done using `Yo Code` with the help of `Themes VSCode One` platform.
 Later published on `Azure Marketplace`

 <hr>